 Certain of our diagnostic products in development are subject to regulation by the FDA and similar international health authorities.
-For these products, we have an obligation to adhere to the FDA's cGMP regulations.
+For these products, we have an obligation to adhere to the FDA's current good manufacturing practices ("cGMP") regulations.
 Additionally, we are subject to periodic FDA inspections, quality control procedures, and other detailed validation procedures.
 If the FDA finds deficiencies in the validation of our manufacturing and quality control practices, it may impose restrictions on marketing these specific products until corrected.